psycho-baller/local-outlook-api/README.md

    - Merge: Combine multiple data sets with your current recipient data
    - Delete: Remove unwanted data sets from storage

+### Email Template Management

+1. In the "Bulk Email" tab, compose your email with subject and body content
+2. Click "Save Template" to store the current email content
+   - Enter a name for the template
+   - The template will be saved in your browser's local storage with the current date
+3. Click "Load Template" to view, preview, or apply saved templates
+   - Browse: View a list of all saved templates sorted by name, subject, or date
+   - Preview: View the full content of a template before applying it
+   - Apply: Use the selected template for your current email composition
+   - Delete: Remove unwanted templates from storage

 ### Server-Sent Events (SSE) Integration

 1. Open the extension settings (right-click the extension icon → Options)